This post may contain affiliate links. Please read our disclosure policy.

 The amount of wings per person depends on how you are serving them.
 The recipe below calls for 3 pounds of chicken wings.
 This can be whole wings that have been split or you can use all drumettes.
 When I serve these as an appetizer I’ll use both pieces of the wing, but as a main course I stick to the drumettes because they are bigger.

 When I serve lemon pepper wings as a main course, I usually keep the rest of the meal simple so the flavor of the wings can shine.
-Serving with a green salad and garlic bread Is usually plenty, but sometimes I’ll whip up some Easy Baked Potato Wedges and swap out the seasoning for lemon pepper to keep the flavor going.
+Serving with a copycat Olive Garden Salad and garlic bread Is usually plenty, but sometimes I’ll whip up some Easy Baked Potato Wedges and swap out the seasoning for lemon pepper to keep the flavor going.

 No matter how I serve lemon pepper wings, I always whip up a zesty lemon yogurt dip to go with them.
 It’s a simple blend of creamy plain yogurt, lemon juice and zest and black pepper.
 If you want to spice it up you can add hot sauce to your liking.